AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

 ```

 Values of conditions, in conditional expressions or loops for example, are not
-tacken into account to decide whether a path is considered to be feasible,
+taken into account to decide whether a path is considered to be feasible,
 unless the condition is statically known.
 For example, in the following code,
 `X` will not be considered initialized after the first if-statement.
 As a
 result, the initialization check in the second if-statment will fail at